torigai/simplenewsletter/readme.txt

 </Directory>

 to your website config-settings and use authentification with a DBM file.
 For more informations confer the Apache documentation: https://httpd.apache.org/docs/

+In order to secure the admin-part in that way, change the header in /admin/index.php such that it points to /admin/views/write_newsletter.php

+Further you have to comment out

+    require_once '../controller/session_check.php';

+in /admin/views/preview.php and /admin/views/write_newsletter.php

+as well as

+    require_once 'session_check.php';

+in /admin/controller/preview.php, /admin/controller/send_newsletter.php and /admin/controller/write_newsletter.php

+For method 1 it is not necessary to create a table 'users' as described in createDatabase.sql!

+METHOD 2

+If you prefer the login method integrated in this program, leave everything as is.
+When you create the tables, you also have to create a table 'users' and insert the name of your admin and the sha1-hash of the password for your admin as is described in createDatabase.sql.